 In the next section, we show the results of all the modifications performed on ERAi.
 We focus on the differences between DFS5.2 and the original ERAi and provide information mostly on the climatological mean and interannual variations.
 This is presented as an atlas to give the essential information about DFS5.2.
-More exhaustive diagnostics are available in the FARC reports (available at http://www.drakkar-ocean.eu/forcing-the-ocean).
+More exhaustive diagnostics are available in the FARC reports (available on demand: bernard.barnier@lgge.obs.ujf-grenoble.fr).

-4 Extending DFS5.2 to the period 1958-1978
+4 EXTENTION OF DFS5.2 TO THE PERIOD 1958-1978

-ERAi is limited to the period 1979-2012 and consequently so is DFS5.2.
-This section describes the final stage of the making of DFS5.2: the extension of DFS5.2 backward over the years 1958 to 1978 using ERA40 reanalysis to finally span the period 1958-2012.
-The extension process yields the final DFS.2 which covers the period 1958-2012.
-Assessment of DFS5.2 is being carried out with ocean hindcasts at 1° , $1/2^{\circ}$, $1/4^{\circ}$ and $1/12^{\circ}$ resolution.
-In the following, when fluxes are presented, they have been calculated using the Bulk formula of Large and Yeager (2004) and the interannually varying SST of Hurell et al. (2008).
+This section describes the final stage of the making of DFS5.2: the extension of DFS5.2 backward in time over the years 1958 to 1978 using ERA40 reanalysis.
+The extension process yields the final DFS5.2 which covers the period 1958-2010 (recently extended to 2015).
+In the following, when fluxes are presented, they have been calculated using the Bulk formula of Large and Yeager (2004) and the inter-annually varying SST of Hurell et al. (2008).